 Scapes will begin to come up after the leaves have died back, a good way to know when to look for them is when other alliums in your area like garlic have started to form their scapes.
 In Minnesota and Wisconsin where I live and hunt, this is in mid June.

-Unripe Green Seeds
+Unripe Green Ramp Seeds

-Unripe green ramp seeds are something not a lot of people talk about, but they can be gathered easily without a shovel, and have the same strong rampy flavor you know and love.
+Unripe green seeds are something not a lot of people talk about, but they can be gathered easily without a shovel, and have the same strong rampy flavor you know and love.

-Flowers
+Ramp Flowers

-Ramp flowers make a delicious addition to just about anything, and will keep in the fridge for a week or more. keep in mind if you remove the flowers that they won't get pollinated, and from there, will not make seeds.
+The flowers make a delicious addition to just about anything, and will keep in the fridge for a week or more. keep in mind if you remove the flowers that they won't get pollinated, and from there, will not make seeds.

 Cooking